-Alan Holm has been a member of the CHS Board of Directors since 2013.
-He serves as chair of the Government Relations Committee and is a member of the Corporate Risk Committee.
+Alan Holm, Assistant Secretary-Treasurer, has been a member of the CHS Board of Directors since 2013.
+Since 2021, he has been assistant secretary-treasurer of the Executive Committee of the Board.
+He is a member of the Government Relations and Capital Committees.
 He also serves on the board for Citizens Bank of Minnesota.
-Mr. Holm holds an associate degree in machine tool technology from Mankato (Minnesota) Technical College.
+He holds an associate degree in machine tool technology from Mankato (Minnesota) Technical College.
 Mr. Holm's principal occupation has been farming for more than five years.
-He raises corn, soybeans, sweet corn, peas and hay and operates a cow-calf operation near Sleepy Eye, Minnesota.
+He raises corn, soybeans, sweet corn, peas and hay and owns and manages a cow-calf operation near Sleepy Eye, Minnesota.

 David Johnsrud has been a member of the CHS Board of Directors since 2012.
-He serves as a member of the Government Relations Committee and Capital Committee.
+He serves as chair of the Capital Committee and as vice chair of the Government Relations Committee.
 He also serves as a member of the board for the Cooperative Network.
 Previously, he served as board chair of AgCountry Farm Credit Services and on the boards of the Minnesota Farm Credit Legislative Committee, Farmers Union Oil, CHS Prairie Lakes, Mid-Minnesota Association and Minnesota State Co-op Directors Association, including terms as board secretary for Farmers Union Oil and CHS Prairie Lakes.
 Mr. Johnsrud's principal occupation has been farming for more than five years.
 He raises corn and soybeans near Starbuck, Minnesota.

 Tracy Jones has been a member of the CHS Board of Directors since 2017.
-He is chair of the Governance Committee and a member of the Capital Committee.
-He has served on the DeKalb County Board and on the boards of CHS Elburn, DeKalb Kane Cattlemen's Association and DeKalb County Corn Growers.
+He is chair of the Governance Committee and vice chair of the Capital Committee.
+He has served on the DeKalb County Board and on the boards of CHS Elburn, the former Elburn Co-op, DeKalb County Farm Bureau, DeKalb Kane Cattlemen's Association and DeKalb County Corn Growers.
 He earned an associate degree in farm management from Kishwaukee College in Malta, Illinois.
 Mr. Jones' principal occupation has been farming for more than five years.
 He operates a fourth-generation family farm near Kirkland, Illinois, that raises corn, soybeans and wheat and feeds cattle.

 David Kayser has been a member of the CHS Board of Directors since 2006.
 He serves as chair of the CHS Foundation Board of Trustees and as a member of the Governance Committee.
-Mr. Kayser is a member of the Mitchell (South Dakota) Technical Institute Foundation Board and a previous director and chair of CHS Farmers Alliance and South Dakota Association of Cooperatives.
+Mr. Kayser is chair of the Mitchell (South Dakota) Technical College Foundation Board and a previous director and chair of CHS Farmers Alliance and South Dakota Association of Cooperatives.
 Mr. Kayser's principal occupation has been farming for more than five years.
 He raises corn, soybeans and hay near Alexandria, South Dakota, and operates a cow-calf and feeder-calf business.

 Russell Kehl, Secretary-Treasurer, has been a member of the CHS Board of Directors since 2017.
 Since 2019, Mr. Kehl has served as secretary-treasurer of the Executive Committee of the Board.
-He also serves as vice chair of the Capital Committee and vice chair of the Governance Committee.
+He also serves as a member of the Capital and Governance Committees.
 He previously was a director of CHS SunBasin Growers and vice chair of the Columbia Basin Seed Association.
 Mr. Kehl's primary occupation has been farming for more than five years.
 He and his wife operate a farm near Quincy, Washington, that produces crops, primarily potatoes and dry beans, and includes a cow-calf herd.
-His family also owns a dry bean processing facility, runs a custom farming business, and owns and operates a trucking and logistics company.
+His family also owns a dry bean processing facility, runs a custom farming business and owns and operates a trucking and logistics company.